fusion809/fusion809.github.io/doublePendulum/derivation.md

+@def hassim=false;
-@def title = "Derivation of the equations of motion of the double pendulum"
+@def title="Derivation of the equations of motion of the double pendulum"
 @def mintoclevel=1
 @def maxtoclevel=2